aurelia/router/doc/article/en-us/router-configuration.md

 * `route` - is the pattern to match against incoming URL fragments.
 It can be a string, array of strings.
 The route can contain parameterized routes or wildcards.
   * Parameterized routes match against a string with a `:token` parameter (ie: 'users/:id/detail').
 An object with the token parameter's name is set as property and passed as a parameter to the route's viewmodel activate() function.
   * Wildcard routes are used to match the "rest" of a path (ie: files*path matches files/new/doc or files/temp).
 An object with the rest of the URL after the segment is set as the `path` property and passes as a parameter to activate() as well.
-* `href` - is a conditionally optional parameter.
+* `href` - is a conditionally optional property.
 If it is not defined then route is used.
 If route has segments then href is required as in the case of files.
-* `nav` - is a boolean parameter, when set to true it will be included in the routes navModel.
-This makes it easier to create a dynamic menu or similar elements.
+* `nav` - is a boolean or number property, when set to true it will be included in the routes navModel, this makes it easier to create a dynamic menu or similar elements.
+When specified as number, the value will be used in sorting the routes.

 ## [Options](aurelia-doc://section/2/version/1.0.0)